Drifter-Supremo/writers-ai-app/memory-bank/tasks.md

     - [x] Ensure styling aligns with the rest of the application.
     - [x] Remove Character Workflow dashboard UI (moved to `/workflows`).

 ### 1.4.
-Character Workflow Restructuring & Linking
+Character Workflow Restructuring & Linking (Partially Superseded)
+*Note: The core workflow execution UI described here was replaced by the Enhanced Workflow Engine (see 1.5), but the workflow listing, linking, and navigation aspects remain relevant.*
 - [x] **Create Dedicated Workflows Page:**
     - [x] Create new route `/workflows`.
     - [x] Create `src/routes/Workflows.jsx` component.